Adile Ayda: Biography

 Once in Turkey, Adile became Adile Arsal as her father took on a new surname according to the law.
 She went on with her education in Istanbul, at a French nuns' school, Lycée Notre Dame de Sion Istanbul, and so continued the French education she had been introduced to in Paris.
-Raised thus in the French intellectual tradition, Adile became, and remained to the last, a French intellectual at heart, unable to suffer fools.
+Raised thus in the French intellectual tradition, Adile became, and remained to the last, a French intellectual at heart.
 She then attended the law school in Ankara where her father was teaching.
 She was also a staunch Kemalist throughout her life.
 Known for her strong personality, she was in fact one of the many formidable women the modernizing efforts of the Turkish Republic would bring to the fore.

 Ayda was married twice.
 Her first marriage, to a physician, was very brief.
 Her second husband was Reşid Mazhar Ayda (1900–1986), a United States-educated mechanical engineer whom she married in 1942.
 He was the descendant of an old Ottoman family of Istanbul.
 The Aydas had two daughters and five grandchildren.